 Being among the top rice-producing towns of Bohol, it is not surprising that Candijay harbors the most captivating of all the rice terraces of the province.
 These terraces are found in the highlands of the villages of Panadtaran, Canawa, Cambane, Abihilan, Lungsoda-an, Tambongan, Luan, Anoling and Cadapdapan.
 The last is considered as one of, if not, the most captivating of all.

-No one really knows the exact story of how there rice terraces were formed but locals say that these are made by their ancestors, hundreds or even thousands of years ago.
+No one really knows the exact story of how these rice terraces were formed but locals say that these are made by their ancestors, hundreds or even thousands of years ago.
 If there is one thing certain, it is the fact that these rice terraces is comparably beautiful to the rice terraces of Banaue specially when the rice paddies are in vivid green.

 Cadapdapan Rice Terraces covers few hectares of the mountain slopes of Barangay Cadapdapan and being irrigated by the waters from Cadapdapan River, the same river system that flows down to Can-Umantad Falls.